 In 2008 Ilaria Verunelli took on a month-long internship position at Il Sole 24 Ore, the leading Italian newspaper for economics and business news.
-Il Sole 24 Ore is also one of the first Italian digital newspapers; this experience inspired Ilaria to stay at the forefront of the digital space and of emerging technologies in general.
-After a seasonal stint at the Italian edition of Vanity Fair, Ilaria returned to Il Sole 24 Ore as a contributor, penning diverse articles and producing multimedia content.
+Il Sole 24 Ore is also one of the first Italian digital newspapers.
+After a seasonal stint at the Italian edition of Vanity Fair as part of her professional practice, Ilaria returned to Il Sole 24 Ore as a trainee and then as a contributor, penning diverse articles.

 Ilaria’s next career move situated her in a more technical space: she joined CI-ESSE S.r.l as a consultant.
-The manufacturing company produces very complex mechanical components by using additive manufacturing technology (3D printing) and machining techniques.
-At CI-ESSE Srl, she managed projects for marketing initiatives and corporate branding, such as informative videos, and oversaw the company’s presence and active participation in various national and international events, such as Rapid 2012 in Atlanta and RM Forum in Milan.
+The manufacturing company produces complex mechanical components.
+At CI-ESSE Srl, she managed projects for marketing initiatives, such as informative videos, and oversaw the company’s presence in national and international events, such as Rapid 2012 in Atlanta and RM Forum in Milan.

 Drawing Conclusions Through Numbers and Logic

-Ilaria has also continued to pen original works in publications, including RPD (Rapid Product Development).
+Ilaria has penned articles for RPD (Rapid Product Development).